GetEmerson/emerson-js/README.md

 # Emerson

+Refer to:

+* <https://github.com/coreyti/emerson> for philosophy/theory and Ruby/Rails.
-  > See <https://coreyti.github.com/emerson-js/> for the JS code-based docs.
+* <https://coreyti.github.com/emerson-js/> for the JS code-based docs.
-  > See <https://github.com/coreyti/emerson> for philosophy/theory and Ruby/Rails.

 ## Credits